bcmichael/RNMR-Docs/docs/command/full_command.md

 ## CRTLST
 Create list

-Category: List Handling
+Category: Lists

 Format: `CRTLST` nam maxval

 Defaults: temp 32

 Description:
 `CRTLST` creates a new list named nam that can hold a maximum of maxval entries.
-RNMR will prompt for nam and maxval if they are not provided.
+If no name is specified RNMR will prompt for it with temp as a default.
+If no max size is specified RNMR will prompt for it with 32 as a default.
 If a list with the same name already exists `CRTLST` will error.
 ## CRTMAC
 Create macro